wifisensing/PicoScenes-Manual/source/plugin.rst

 Install PicoScenes software package
 +++++++++++++++++++++++++++++++++++++++

-PS-PDK, as a standard C++ library including `C/C++ headers` and `libraries`, is already in your system if you have successfully installed PicoScenes software.
+PicoScenes Plugin Development Kit (PS-PDK), as a standard C++ library including the PicoScenes `C/C++ headers` and `libraries`, is already in your system if you have installed PicoScenes software.
 The C++ headers and the binary libraries of PS-PDK are installed at ``/usr/local/PicoScenes/include/PicoScenes`` and ``/usr/local/PicoScenes/lib``, respectively.
-You should refer to the :doc:`/installation` document to ensure your installation.
+You should refer to the document :doc:`/installation` to ensure your installation.

 Install necessary development dependencies
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++